1 Rebooting Your Future

 What’s good about The Clean Coder is that it is short (only 200 pages), well written and to the point.
 The main part of the book covers professional issues in software engineering, some of which I discuss further in chapter 18, starting your future.

-1.15 Summarising your future
+1.15 Summarising Your Future

 If all that was too long, didn’t read (TL;DR) for you, then you’ll be relieved to hear that each chapter has a TL;DR (executive) summary.